sparkware-tech/portfolio/README.md

 # portfolio

-This is the portfolio of Sparkware
+This is the portfolio of Sparkware.

 The website is live on : https://sparkware-tech.github.io/portfolio/index.html